akrambzgh/Calculator/README.md

 Contributions are welcome!
 If you find any issues or want to improve the calculator, feel free to open a pull request.

+## Contact

+If you have any questions or need assistance, feel free to contact the project owner:

+- Name: Akram Bouzoualegh
+- GitHub: akrambzgh
+- Email: akrambzgh04@gmail.com

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+---

+### Thank you for using the My Calculator!
+Enjoy mathematician! 📚🔍